 Low cost options – a manna from the heavens?

 People in finance love collecting options, especially low-cost options.
 Intuitively, this makes sense.
-As Harvard Business School Professor Mihir Desai explains in (emphasis mine):
+As Harvard Business School Professor Mihir Desai explains in The Wisdom of Finance (emphasis mine):

 Don’t forget, options aren’t free

 Optionality is one of those tenuous instances where financial optimization falls short when applied to the messy complexities of our daily lives.
 For starters, we underestimate the cost – especially the non-financial cost.
 Returning to the example above, the advisor share work is never just “a couple hours a month.”
 Requests arise such as reviewing decks, helping interview a candidate, attending an event – not to mention the friction in setting up all those communications and the opportunity costs (such as hobbies, spending time with family, exercise – or god forbid, sleep!).
 And on the dating side, I can’t tell you how many of my single male friends are burnt out (like literally, physically exhausted) and financially depleted from the never-ending Tinder, Bumble, and Hinge dates.